LESSONS IN CHURCH HISTORY

 6. Another contributor to the rapturist’s chaotic prophetic line of thought came through Emmanuel Lacunza (1731-1801), a Jesuit priest from Chile.

 1. Preterism puts Antichrist and the return of Christ in the remote past… 70 AD.
 This is when the Temple in Jerusalem was destroyed by General Titus.
-They also say that the Millennium is not a literal 1,000 years, just a long time, and we are presently in it.
+They also say that the Millennium is not a literal 1,000 years, just a long time, and we are present in it.

 Martin Luther, (11-10-1483 to 2-18-1546, Eisleben, Saxony [Germany]), Born 1,000 years after Augustine.
 German theologian and religious reformer who was the catalyst of the 16th-century Protestant Reformation.
 Through his words and actions, Luther precipitated a movement that reformulated certain basic tenets of Christian belief and resulted in the division of Western Christendom between Roman Catholicism and the new Protestant traditions, mainly Lutheranism, Calvinism, the Anglican Communion, the Anabaptists, and the Antitrinitarians.